Willowbrook Mall (New Jersey): Public transportation

 The mall and its parking lots serve as a transportation hub for the surrounding area.
 An NJ Transit park and ride facility, opened in 1974, provides bus service to and from the Port Authority Bus Terminal in Midtown Manhattan.
 The buses serve the mall.

 In popular culture

-In the 1970 Life magazine, the Willowbrook Mall's Four and Twenty restaurant was advertised by American Express as a luxury culinary destination in the New York metropolitan area.
+In a 1970 issue of Life magazine, the Willowbrook Mall's Four and Twenty restaurant was advertised by American Express as a luxury culinary destination in the New York metropolitan area.
 The restaurant was compatible with its new Amex credit card, The New Money.

 In 1991, the Willowbrook Mall was the site of the Nickelodeon comedy The Adventures of Pete & Pete special episode "What We Did on Our Summer Vacation", in which Ellen's photo booth was located in the parking lot of the mall.

 The mall has also appeared in episodes of the truTV comedy series Impractical Jokers, where cast members filmed several hidden-camera challenges inside Willowbrook, in which unsuspecting shoppers became part of the improvisational pranks that the show is known for.

+Principal photography for the 2009 film Paul Blart: Mall Cop took place at the Burlington Mall in Burlington, Massachusetts, after being denied permits to film at Willowbrook Mall.